What is Navaratri?

 9 Calls - $63

 Durga is also the protectress of the world, also know as the 'pull your sox up' Goddess you call upon to get you through difficult or challenging times.
-She gives you the strength to face life's challenges with strength and grace!
+She gives you the strength to face life's challenges with ease and grace!

 get that final project over the line